simphotonics/stride/benchmark/README.md

 ## Benchmark setup

-To benchmarked task consists of accessing the elements of column 4 of a 2D array of doubles with 1000000 rows and 10 columns.
+The benchmarked task consists of accessing the elements of column 4 of a 2D array storing elements of type `double` with 1000000 rows and 10 columns.
 The array is flattened using a row major storage order.
 <details> <summary> Click to show the benchmark program. </summary>

 ```Dart